ewxrjk/inntest/README.md

 or experiment with the utilities `post.py`, `getgroup.py` and `server.py` which all use it.

+With the exception of the Python suppressions, this work is:

 Copyright 2015 Richard Kettlewell

 This program is free software: you can redistribute it and/or modify